vitest-dev/vitest/docs/api/mock.md

 ## mock.invocationCallOrder

-The order of mock's execution.
-This returns an array of numbers that are shared between all defined mocks.
+This property returns the order of the mock function's execution.
+It is an array of numbers that are shared between all defined mocks.

 ```js
 const fn1 = vi.fn()